delowardev/blog/README.md

     CONTENTFUL_ACCESS_TOKEN=__VALUE__
     ```

-    for testing purpose, you can use those env values:
+    for testing purpose, you can use these env values:

     ```
     GATSBY_FORMSPREE=xjvjkela